 We additionally report the mean absolute error of the gradient of the predicted field and plot the error maps.
-For the gradient accuracy comparisons, in \subref{fig:geodesic (2) (raw mlp)}, the baseline method is smooth everywhere including the ridge.
-This results in a very dark red line at the center of the plotted gradient error map.
-In \subref{fig:geodesic (2) (instantngp)}, {\ingp} produces unwanted $C^0$ features that are aligned with hash encoding grids.
+For the gradient accuracy comparisons, in (\subref{fig:geodesic (2) (raw mlp)}), the standard MLP remains smooth everywhere, including along the ridge.
+This produces a prominent dark-red line at the center of the plotted gradient error map.
+In (\subref{fig:geodesic (2) (instantngp)}), {\ingp} produces unintended $C^0$ features aligned with the hash-grid structure.
 This corresponds to grid-like artifacts and creases on the surface.
-The error of the gradient is very large such that the plotted gradient error map is almost red everywhere.
-In \subref{fig:geodesic (2) (sharpnet relu)}, for SharpNet with ReLU activation, the sharpness of the ReLU function at zero causes the surface to contain various creases that a clearly visible in the rendered mesh as well as in the plotted error map.
-Finally, in \subref{fig:geodesic (2) (sharpnet softplus)}, for SharpNet with Softplus activation, the surface is smooth everywhere except the ridge, leading to the overall best fitting quality.
-We render all images in high resolution to support close-up examination.
+The error of the gradient is very large such that the gradient-error map is nearly saturated (red) across the domain.
+In (\subref{fig:geodesic (2) (sharpnet relu)}), for {\sharpnet} with ReLU activation, the non-differentiability of ReLU at zero introduces visible creases that are clearly visible in the rendered mesh as well as in the plotted error map.
+Finally, in (\subref{fig:geodesic (2) (sharpnet softplus)}), for {\sharpnet} with Softplus activation, the surface is smooth everywhere except along ridge, resulting in the best overall fitting quality.
+All images are rendered at high resolution to support close-up inspection.

-The experimental results show that SharpNet consistently outperforms the baseline methods in terms of accuracy, demonstrating its capability to accurately represent non-differentiable sharp features.